Wenjing0916/Wenjing0916.github.io/index.md

 **[2019.12] Columbia University**, New York, USA
 <i style="color:#7b5aa6">Visit Student in Graduate School of Architecture, Planning and Preservation (on site)</i>
-- Attended academic meetings and workshops related to urban sprawl, and delivered the final presentation of a design research project on behalf of group members (score: 90/100)
+- Attended academic meetings and workshops on the subject of urban sprawl, and delivered the final presentation of a design research project on behalf of group members (score: 90/100)

 ## Research Interests